smarlowucf/smarlowucf.github.io-src/content/articles/tdd_iac.rst

 With that in place we have succesfully driven the development of Salt states via TDD using Pytest.
 As the last the example shows it's very easy for bugs to creep into IaC.
-Catching the issues early will prevent a lot of headaches when it comes time to production deployment.
+Catching the issues early will prevent a lot of headaches when it comes time for production deployment.

 The use of a TDD methodology is helpful here as it gave us some insight into what the system requirements will be.
 This helped drive smaller more modular state files that can be run and tested independently.
-Which in turn leads to a more flexible and extensible infrastructure configuration.
+This in turn leads to a more flexible and extensible infrastructure configuration.

 Next steps